nyc-crh/site/content/topics/black-latina-women/cisco-resisting-segregation/_index.md

 draft: false
 ---

 Both New York City and New York State operated racially segregated schools in the 1800s.
 New York City, which at the time included only Manhattan, stopped operating schools labeled as “colored” schools in 1883.
 But New York State did not change its law then.
-Some districts, including the schools in Jamaica, Queens, continued to require Black students to enroll only in designated “colored schools.[^1]
+Some school districts, including Jamaica, Queens, continued to require Black students to enroll only in designated “colored schools.[^1]

 {{% read-more %}}